splunk/observability-workshop/docs/module5/teams.md

 ![Add Team complete](../images/module5/M1-l7-17.jpg)

 This will bring you back to the **Teams** list that now show your Team and the one's created by others.

+!!! note
-Note that the group(s) you are a member of has a gray **Member** icon in front of it.
+    The group(s) you are a member of has a grey **Member** icon in front of it.

 If no members are assigned to your group, you should see a blue **Add members** link instead of the member count, clicking on that link  will get you to the **Edit Team** dialog where you can add yourself.

 This is the same dialog you get when pressing the 3 dots **...**   at the end of the Line with your team and select **Edit Team**.